-Problem Statement 1 (Prioritized): Though there was a decline in discipline infractions overall, there was an increase in one particular infraction -- student disruptions of the educational environment.
-Root Cause: The need for more individualized social-emotional support, coping mechanisms, de-escalation techniques, and conflict resolution strategies
+Problem Statement 1 (Prioritized): There is an increase in the number of identified student discipline infractions compared to previous years.
+Root Cause: The need for more individualized social-emotional support, coping mechanisms, de-escalation techniques, and conflict resolution strategies.

 Perceptions